Dolly Sinatra: Politics

 Dolly was influential in Hoboken and in local Democratic Party circles.
 She used her knowledge of Italian dialects and fluent English to translate for immigrants during court proceedings, particularly those pertaining to requests for citizenship.
 This earned her the respect of local politicians, who made her a Democratic ward leader.
 She was the first immigrant woman to hold that position in her local third ward, where she reliably delivered as many as six hundred votes for Democratic candidates.
 In 1919, she chained herself to city hall in support of the Women's suffrage movement.
 She also worked as a midwife, earning $50 for each delivery, a fair amount of money at the time.
 These activities kept Dolly away from home during much of her son's childhood.
 According to Kaplan, Dolly also ran an illegal abortion service that earned her the nickname "Hatpin Dolly".
 Her reputation as an abortion care provider led one area church to ban her son from singing there.

 Tavern

 In 1920, Prohibition of alcohol became law in the U.S. Dolly and Marty ran a tavern during those years, allowed to operate openly by local officials who refused to enforce the law.
 Kaplan notes the possibility that the Sinatras procured their liquor from members of the American Mafia.
 They purchased the bar, which they named Marty O'Brien's, with money they borrowed from Dolly's parents.
 Sinatra later recalled spending time at the bar, working on his homework and occasionally singing a song on top of the player piano for spare change.
-According to Kaplan, Dolly doted on her son, but she also abused him when he angered her, hitting him with a small bat she kept at Marty O'Brien's.